stanley-gu/qual/proposal.md

 be investigated for ACDC therapy: AR signaling, TNAP inhibition, PP~i~ supplementation, adenosine uptake blockage.
 The ARA identified in Aim 1 will be used to induce the adenosine signaling pathway for the inhibition of TNAP expression.
-Lansoprazole, a inhibitor of TNAP activity [@Delomenede2009], will be used to bind to the TNAP-PP~i~ complex to reduce PP~i~ hydrolysis.
+Lansoprazole, an inhibitor of TNAP activity [@Delomenede2009], will be used to bind to the TNAP-PP~i~ complex to reduce PP~i~ hydrolysis.
 PP~i~ will be supplemented through treatment with bisphosphonates [@Fleisch1998], PP~i~ analogs that are highly resistant to hydrolysis by TNAP.
 Adenosine uptake